On The Landscape of Spoken Language Models: A Comprehensive Survey: Benchmarking and Evaluating

 \subsection{Likelihood-Based Evaluation}

-As described above, the general \slm\ architecture comprises three main components: (1) speech (and optionally text) encoding; (2) sequence modeling of speech, text, or both; and (3) speech and/or text decoding.
-Likelihood-based evaluation metrics~\citep{dunbar2021zero} are designed to assess the sequential speech modeling capabilities of \slms.\footnote{Such evaluation metrics can be considered as an analogue to perplexity (PPL) for text LLMs.
-Since there is no standard method for speech tokenization, the speech ``vocabulary'' may change between pure \slms.
+Likelihood-based evaluation metrics~\citep{dunbar2021zero} are designed to assess the sequence modeling capabilities of \slms, typically for the pre-training stage of pure speech LMs and joint speech+text LMs~\citep{GSLM, twist, audiolm, defossezmoshi}.
+Such evaluation metrics can be considered analogues to perplexity (PPL) for text LMs.
+Since there is no standard speech tokenization, the speech ``vocabulary'' may change between pure \slms.
 Therefore, PPL cannot be directly applied.
-Instead, likelihood-based metrics introduce an alternative approach of comparing sequence likelihoods.} Such evaluation metrics are therefore more suitable for the pre-training stage of pure speech LMs and joint speech+text LMs~\citep{GSLM, twist, audiolm, defossezmoshi}.
+Like perplexity, likelihood-based metrics are viewed not as tasks, but rather as proxies indicating the ability of the base \slm\ to represent the speech distribution it is modeling.
+The assumption is that good performance on these metrics will, after fine-tuning, be reflected in improved downstream task performance, and there are some indications from analyses of likelihood-based metrics that this assumption holds~\citep{dunbar2022self}.

-It is crucial to emphasize that speech encoding (i.e., speech tokenization), an active area of research~\citep{messica2024nast, turetzky2024last, speechtokenizer}, plays a significant role in shaping speech modeling capabilities and therefore cannot be disregarded.
+We emphasize that speech tokenization plays a significant role in shaping sequence modeling capabilities and therefore cannot be disregarded.
 For instance, utilizing tokens generated by a self-supervised learning model such as HuBERT significantly outperforms the quantization of log mel spectrograms~\citep{GSLM}.
 Likewise, employing speech tokenizers with higher compression rates (i.e., sampled at lower frequency in the latent space) yields better performance in speech modeling~\citep{audiolm, twist}.
-While this subsection discusses speech modeling tasks with a focus on the LM, we believe that in the context of \slms, the research community should evaluate both components collectively rather than treating them as separate entities.
+While the likelihood-based metrics in this subsection focuses on the sequence model, in principle the two components should be evaluated together.